 If you had a hiatal hernia, it was repaired.
 A hiatal hernia develops when the natural opening in your diaphragm is too large.
 Your diaphragm is the muscle layer between your chest and belly.
 Your stomach may bulge through this large hole into your chest.
 This bulging is called a hiatal hernia.
 It may make GERD symptoms worse.

 Your surgeon also wrapped the upper part of your stomach around the end of your esophagus to create pressure at the end of your esophagus.
 This pressure helps prevent stomach acid and food from flowing back up.

-Your surgery was done by making a large incision in your upper belly (open surgery) or with a laparoscope (a thin tube with a tiny camera on the end).
+Your surgery was done by making a large incision in your upper belly (open surgery) or with a small incision using a laparoscope (a thin tube with a tiny camera on the end).